|

 unspecified if no guest networking is required.
 The recommended value for

 this is virtio-net.
-Additional network
+Additional network interfaces can be

-interfaces can be configured by adding additional
+configured by adding additional networkX_type and

-networkX_switch values, replacing
+networkX_switch values, replacing X

-X with the next available integer.
+with the next available integer.

 - network0_switch

 - The virtual switch to connect interface 0 to.
+This

-This should correspond to a virtual switch created using the
+should correspond to a virtual switch created using the

 vm switch create subcommand.
-If the
+If the virtual switch

-connected to any bridge.
+any bridge.

 Note that this field is no longer strictly required.
-If you are using a
+If you

-need the interface connected to a virtual switch.
+you may not need the interface connected to a virtual switch.
 See the

 network0_device configuration option.